-The plan will link closely to the Local Outcome Improvement Plans (LOIPs) developed by each Community Planning Partnership and will also link to the National Strategy for Community Justice and the Outcomes, Performance, and Improvement (OPI) Framework.
+The plan will link closely to the Local Outcome Improvement Plans (LOIPs) developed by each Community Planning Partnership and will also link to the National Strategy for Community Justice and the new Community Justice Performance Framework (formerly the Outcomes, Performance, and Improvement Framework (OPIF)).
 These documents outline several nationally determined outcomes, indicators, and improvements for community justice.

 Scottish Government and Community Justice Scotland Update

 In May 2021, the Scottish Government and Community Justice Scotland issued a joint statement in relation to the review of the National Strategy for Community Justice and Review of the Outcomes, Performance, and Improvement Framework (OPIF).
 It outlined the Scottish Government’s intention to review the Strategy in Summer 2021 and informed that Community Justice Scotland have reviewed the OPIF and concluded that it needs to be revised.

 The new National Strategy was published in June 2022.
 Community Justice Scotland indicated that recommendations regarding the OPIF (rather than publication) would be made to Scottish Government at end of September 2022 predicated on three-month post publication of strategy.
 Publication timeframe would be dependent on Scottish Government accepting recommendations and the timeframe / steps needed to publish.

 Following submission of proposals by Community Justice Scotland in September 2022, Scottish Government colleagues circulated a draft revised OPIF for consideration by the Community Justice Network.
 The draft focused on setting out the national outcomes and the national indicators which are to be used to measure performance in achieving the national outcomes.